Safety Guidelines

 CDC Guidelines

-Next Adventure 805 follows all Center for Disease Control and Prevention (CDC) and California Department of Public Health (CDPH) guidelines for cleaning and disinfecting our vehicles.
+Next Adventure 805 follows all Centers for Disease Control and Prevention (CDC) and California Department of Public Health (CDPH) guidelines for cleaning and disinfecting our vehicles.
 This includes cleaning and disinfecting commonly touched surfaces such as grab points, seats, seat belts, and their release mechanisms, door handles, and armrests.

 Besides the cleaning and disinfecting procedures we use, we have also elected to eliminate shared tours.
 This decision was made to help ensure our customers are as comfortable as possible while using our services.